The Automatic Surface Labeling Process ; GC Atlases

 = Creating One's Own Atlas == To prepare to automatically label regions differently from those provided by the supplied atlases, it might be desirable to create one's own atlas.
 (In a few circumstances, it might also be desirable to develop a new surface registration template; see this topic: SurfaceRegAndTemplates.)

 To create an atlas, the labor-intensive first step is manually create labels for the regions you want, on a group of reference subjects.
 These can be drawn using tksurfer, resulting in your own custom annotation file for each of the reference subjects.
 In some cases, it may save time to start with existing annotation files and edit them, rather than starting from scratch.
 (For more on labels and annotation files: LabelsClutsAnnotationFiles).

 With custom annotation files completed, program mris_ca_train is used, as diagrammed below.

 (The same reference subjects might be used to create the registration template and the manual annotations for the region atlas.
-Alternatively, new reference subjects could be used for the atlas, registered to a template previously created with an earlier group of reference subjects.
-The latter describes the case where you register your subjects using FreeSurfer's provided template, but then devise your own atlas by manually annotating a group of your own subjects.)
+Alternatively, different reference subjects could be used for the atlas, but registered to a template previously created with an earlier group of reference subjects.
+The latter describes the case if you register your subjects using FreeSurfer's provided template, but then devise your own atlas by manually annotating a group of your own subjects.)

 Automatic parcellation is the major theme of: